olgarithms/sphinx-tutorial/docs/8-automating-documentation-updates.md

 ```

 This file defines a workflow named `Hello World`, which, when triggered, runs a single job `hello`
-The job has a single step named `say hello` that prints `Hello, World!` to stdout.
-To test it out,
+The job has a single step named `say hello` that prints `Hello, World!` to standard output.
+To test
-commit and push this file to `main`.
+it out, commit and push this file to `main`.

 ```sh
 git add .github/workflows/hello.yaml